HCA Coach Program

 “With the cannabis industry on the cusp of making major breakthroughs in science and wellness, I can see that becoming a Holistic Cannabis Practitioner will open the door to future opportunities that will allow me to develop an edge in my health coaching practice.”Alicia Salazar

-Module 1: Physician Viewpoint: Managing Inflammatory Lifestyle Diseases
+Physician Viewpoint: Managing Inflammatory Lifestyle Diseases with Phillip Blair, MD

 Diabetes, obesity, and other chronic inflammatory conditions are plaguing the nation.
 Learn how the use of industrial hemp cannabidiol (CBD) alters the journey toward wellness.
 With globalization and an internet connection, patient care is a click away.
 Adding telemedicine implemented by a multidisciplinary team to your clinical practice can provide your community with best-in-practice care.

-Module 2: The Many Ways to Consume: Cannabis Formats & Tools
+The Many Ways to Consume: Cannabis Formats & Tools with Martha Montemayor, CNC

 Experience an analysis of cannabis delivery systems and tools available in today’s marketplace – smoking, vaporizing, tinctures, oils, dabs, waxes, edibles, sprays, transdermal patches and topicals.
 An overview of absorption mechanisms, label requirements and consumption guidelines for individualized best outcomes for clients’ specific health and wellness needs.